GitJer/Button-debouncer/README.md

 If the debouncing time is chosen too small the yellow line simply follows the blue line including the bounces, but with a slight delay.

 ## Debouncing time
 In the figure above the time between the bounces were very short, between 1 and 4 microseconds.
 For a mechanical button the debounce time should probably be much higher.
 In the Arduino example mentioned above 50 milliseconds is used.
-So, how can the debounce time be determined?
+So, how can the debounce time be set?
-In the PIO code the loop that waits for a possible bounce back is 31 iterations.
+In the PIO code the loop that waits for a possible bounce-back is 31 iterations.
 In each iteration two jmp statements are executed, taking 2 clock cycles.
 Thus, a total of 62 clock cycles is waited to see if the signal stabilizes.
 The length of a clock cycle is determined by the system clock speed and the clock devisor for the state machine.
 In the user code a clock divisor of 11 is set (`sm_config_set_clkdiv(&c, 11);`), but that was just to show that it works for the test shown in the figure above.

-The system clock runs at 125MHz but can be scaled down using the clock devisor: a devisor of n means that 1 instruction will be executed per n system clock cycles.
+The system clock runs at 125MHz but can be scaled down using the clock divisor: a divisor of n means that 1 instruction will be executed per n system clock cycles.
 The formula for the debounce time becomes:

 debounce time = 62 * divisor / system clock